What is the Pupil Premium Grant?

 - Tutoring & catch up resources for educational catch up after the first Covid-19 lock down

-We reference the Sutton Trust/EEF Teaching and Learning Toolkit on best practice for PPG spending and align the needs of our children with research based strategies that support breaking down the barriers to learning.
-We review and refine strategies after careful analysis of what is working best and giving us the best outcomes for the children.
+Reasons for this spend: We reference the Sutton Trust/EEF Teaching and Learning Toolkit on best practice for PPG spending and align the needs of our children with research based strategies that support learning.
+We review and refine strategies after careful analysis of what is working best and enables the best learning outcomes for these children.

 The impact of the PPG is measured at the end of the academic year in relation to: